GitHubDragonFly/GitHubDragonFly.github.io/URLS4MODELS.md

-USAGE: Copy any of the following links and then paste it within the `URL` option of the corresponding viewer
+# Usage

-Example models:
+Copy any of the following links and then paste it within the `URL` option of the corresponding viewer:

 - access to [three.js](https://github.com/mrdoob/three.js/tree/master/examples) examples can be achieved with the following URL format, mind the correct path after `models`:
   - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/gltf/LittlestTokyo.glb`